chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

 - **storage**: To save user preferences and conversation history
 - **sidePanel/sidebar**: To display the AI assistant interface
 - **contextMenus**: To provide quick AI actions on selected text

+---

+## Testing Instructions for Reviewers

+### How to Test the Multi-Modal AI Assistant:

+1. **Install the extension** and click the Chrry icon in your browser toolbar
+2. **Guest Mode Access** - The extension opens immediately with full AI functionality, no account required
+3. **Test AI Chat**:
+   - Type "Hello, can you help me with research?" in the chat
+   - The AI will respond immediately using Claude or GPT-4
+4. **Test Context Menu** (Right-click features):
+   - Select any text on a webpage
+   - Right-click and choose "Summarize" or "Check my grammar"
+   - The sidebar opens with AI-generated results
+5. **Test Multi-Modal Features**:
+   - Upload an image to analyze it
+   - Upload a PDF to chat about its contents
+   - Ask questions about uploaded documents

+### API Connectivity:

+- Extension connects to: `https://chrry.ai` (production) or `https://chrry.dev` (staging)
+- Guest mode is fully functional for testing
+- No API keys or configuration required

+### Support Contact:

+If you experience any issues during review, please contact: support@chrry.ai